trz42/eessi-bot-software-layer/README.md

 It will run in an infinite loop monitoring jobs and acting on their state changes.

-If you want to control how the job manager works, you can add two parameters:
+If you want to limit the execution of the job manager, you can add two parameters:
 |Option|Argument|
 |------|--------|
 |`-i` / `--max-manager-iterations`|Any number _z_: _z_ < 0 - run the main loop indefinitely, _z_ == 0 - don't run the main loop, _z_ > 0 - run the main loop _z_ times|